barciella/spot-request/README.md

 -GET: http://localhost:4000/v1/:id
-  Info: Get the contents of an specific task.
+  Info: Get the contents of a specific task.